Signs of Depression

 - Displaying a lack of care for things they used to value highly

-Other more typical signs of depression, such as sleep disturbances, tiredness, changes in appetite and loss of interest in activities that were once pleasurable, may also be present in children.
+Other more typical signs of depression, such as sleep disturbances, tiredness, changes in appetite and loss of interest in activities that were once pleasurable, may also be present in children with depression.

 - Aches, pains and other physical symptoms

 - Neglecting self-care

 - Alluding to a depressed or anxious mood with vague language (e.g. talking about their “nerves”)

 A senior citizen experiencing symptoms of depression is advised to consult a medical practitioner about treatment options, including psychotherapy and medication.
 If you think that you might have signs of depression, try using the Ada app to find out more about your symptoms.